Information provided by Jeremy Lines:

 No 26 Mauna Kea was the first to complete a circumnavigation in the early 1970’s and the last one No 134 NICOLISA was moulded in 1976 and completed by her owner in 1978.

 We’ve got some interesting documentation available:

 – Original Camper & Nicholsons marketing brochure (4MB download as PDF)

 – Original Build Specification for the Nic 38, complete with Jeremy Lines hand written edits. (<1 MB download as PDF) – See here to learn how to order a CD that is a comprehensive set of Nic 38 documentation and drawings

-There are two Yachting World magazine articles about the Nic 38, which we cannot post because they are still under copyright.
-But you can still buy at least the second one from Yachting World archives.
+There are three Yachting World magazine articles about the Nic 38, which we cannot post because they are still under copyright.
+But you can buy at least the second one from Yachting World archives.

 – July 1972: “Nicholson 38” This is a boat review of the Nic 38 while she was still in production!
 Their conclusion from this motorsailing trial – she was chosen as the winner of the “Principal emphasis in Sail” category and described as having “quality workmanship”.
 Apparently she came in last under power and first under sail.